 “I hate, I despise your religious festivals; your assemblies are a stench to me.
 Even though you bring me burnt offerings and grain offerings, I will not accept them.
 Though you bring choice fellowship offerings, I will have no regard for them.

-Amos was a prophet from Tekoa, a town south of Jerusalem, who wrote his prophecy around 760-750 BC.
+Amos was a prophet from Tekoa, a town south of Jerusalem.
+He wrote about God’s revelation to him around 760-750 BC.

 Prophet Amos was speaking at a time when God's people were divided into North and South Kingdom.
 Both kingdoms were enjoying great prosperity and had reached new political and military heights.

 Yet it was also a time of idolatry, extravagant indulgence in living, immorality, corruption, social injustice.
-The rich was oppressing the poor, and the powerful were exploiting the weak.
+The rich people were oppressing the poor, and the powerful were exploiting the weak.
+People thought they were blessed by God, but God was not pleased by prosperity because of the evil inside the human heart.

 Although God had specifically chosen His people, He would not tolerate anything less than holy.
 God is always a holy God.
 He would bring judgement upon His chosen people, even by the hands of an enemy nation.

 God has a glorious future of His people, but He also would not allow corruption and injustice to defile His people and purpose.
 God wants His people to know that He does not want religious rituals or any 'thing' that looks religious.
-He wants our love for each other, and our desire for justice for the oppressed.
+He wants purity in our hearts, our love for each other, and our desire for justice for the oppressed.
 As the story of Prophet David has shown us, God looks straight at His people's heart.
 He wants justice and righteousness,